What is a Quilt Along?

 Search websites, such as quiltalong.net, for quilt-along possibilities.

 Want to join our quilt along?
-We host one each year, and all the details of the current quilt along can be found here.
+We host two each year, and all the details of the current quilt along can be found here.
 You can also search the hashtag #APQQuiltalong on Instagram to see thousands of pictures.